-- Pin #2- Orange wire-phase C
+Pin #2- Orange wire-phase C

-- Pin #3- White wire-phase B
+Pin #3- White wire-phase B

-- Pin #4- Green wire-phase A
+Pin #4- Green wire-phase A

-- Pin #5- Blue wire-temp control, 10 k Thermistor referenced to ground potential
+Pin #5- Blue wire-temp control, 10 k Thermistor referenced to ground potential

-- Pin #6- Red wire-+ 5.0 volts =/- 10%
+Pin #6- Red wire-+ 5.0 volts =/- 10%

-- For clarification pin #1 is on the left hand side of the above connector with the wires exiting the top of the connector and the plastic tangs that hold the contacts in the housing are facing forward.
+For clarification pin #1 is on the left hand side of the above connector with the wires exiting the top of the connector and the plastic tangs that hold the contacts in the housing are facing forward.
 See drawing below.

-Compatible speed control must use the six position JST header part number X-6B-ZR-SMX-TK (where the X denotes the style of the header), or equivalent.
+Sensored type compatible speed controls must use the six position JST header part number X-6B-ZRSMX-TK (where X denotes the style of the header) or equivalent.
+The power connector for all type speed controls has to be clearly marked A, B, C on both speed control and motor.

-The power connector has to be clearly marked A, B, C. on both speed control and motor.
 A for phase A